fbpx

 What differences are there for portfolio landlords?

+When applying for a mortgage, you may need to provide extra information to your lender than you did before.
 This might include your current property portfolio and experience, as well as your assets and liabilities.
 Lenders may also want to see a business plan and cash flow statements for the properties you own.

 Lenders will want to assess your personal income and expenditure including tax liability, living costs and essential expenses, as well as any other financial or credit commitments that you may have.
 In some cases, the process is now quite similar to a residential mortgage application.

+It’s important to remember that lenders will also evaluate your rental income, especially if it is used as part of your personal income.
 Rental income is usually validated by comparing typical rents in the area, as well as local demand.
 Future rental income will be checked, too.

 What is an Interest Coverage Ratio (ICR)?